Friday, March 12, 2010

 12 points go to...

-The wooden spoon goes to the Czech Republic, although in such a bumper year an honorary set of three matching spoons is also awarded to the Baltic States – Estonia, Latvia and Lithuania – for their equally awful efforts.
+The big wooden spoon goes to the Czech Republic, but in such a bumper year an honorary set of three smaller commemorative spoons is also awarded to the Baltic States – Estonia, Latvia and Lithuania – for their equally atrocious efforts.

 2007

-Rather a good year, all told.
-With a bit of distance the production shines.
+Rather a good year.
+With a bit of distance, the production shines.

 01 Bulgaria